There's no doubt about it: TCL's P-Series was our best value television set of 2017.

-New for platform in 2017 is the ability to label inputs (labeling one input as Xbox or DVD Player instead of Input 1, etc…), some additional smartphone features and, for the first time, Dolby Vision support.
-Dolby Vision allows you to get the absolute most from the TV in terms of performance and while tracking down Dolby Vision content is a bit of a hassle, Roku does a good job highlighting all the available content in a new row in the 4K UHD Spotlight app.
+Recently added is the ability to label inputs (Xbox or DVD Player instead of Input 1, etc…), some additional smartphone features and, for the first time, Dolby Vision support.
+Dolby Vision allows you to get the absolute most from the TV in terms of performance, and while there isn't an overabundance of Dolby Vision content right now, the Roku platform does a good job highlighting what's available content in the 4K UHD Spotlight app.

 Smart TV TL;DR: Versatile as ever and increasingly more efficient and easy-to-use with each passing day, Roku TV makes a great TV even better.